How To Feed A Loon

 • Place the baking sheet into the oven and bake for 15 minutes.

-• Meanwhile, in a medium saucepan pan, add the butter, hot sauce, chicken stock, onion powder, garlic powders, salt and pepper.
-Stir in the fresh garlic.
-Simmer gently for about 15 minutes and slightly reduced.
+• Meanwhile, in a medium saucepan, add the butter, garlic, hot sauce, chicken stock, onion powder, garlic powder, salt, and pepper.
+Simmer gently for about 15 minutes and slightly reduce.

 • Remove the chicken wings from the oven and place them in a large heatproof bowl.